A judicial ruling was handed down yesterday that all vapers need to be aware of.

 When the FDA first issued the Deeming Rule in 2016, it gave vape manufacturers about a year to file applications and about another year to get through the process (smaller manufacturers would have a little extra time).
 This would have put most vape manufacturers out of business in 2018 or 2019.

 However, the FDA, realizing that manufacturers reasonably needed more time and also noting it's own lack of clear guidance that would be necessary in order for manufacturers to comply, extended the deadline to file applications to August 8, 2021.
 The vape industry breathed a collective sigh of relief.

 That is until a group of public health entities sued the FDA over this extension.
-The groups claimed the FDA was shirking it's responsibilities to public health by extended the deadline.
+The groups claimed the FDA was shirking its responsibilities to public health by extending the deadline.

 A ruling was issued in this lawsuit yesterday by Judge Paul Grimm in the District Court of Maryland siding with these public health organizations and ruling against the extension granted by the FDA.